Kevin Love Full Court Alley-Oop to Michael Beasley For the 360 Dunk

 Follow @David Astramskas

 Back in 2006/2007, Michael “Be Easy” Beasley was considered by most scouts the best high school player in the nation, a future lottery pick and star in the NBA.
-He was a scoring and human highlight machine like Dominique Wilkins with the trash-talking skills of Larry Bird.
-He had a long impressive resume, which included multiple national championships on an AAU team with Kevin Durant and MVP awards at the McDonalds All-American game and the inaugural Elite 24 game at Rucker Park.
+He was a scoring and human highlight machine like Dominique Wilkins with the trash-talking skills of Larry Bird and a pretty impressive basketball resume, which included multiple national championships on an AAU team with Kevin Durant and MVP awards at the McDonalds All-American game and the inaugural Elite 24 game at Rucker Park.

-He was also one of the main subjects of the documentary “Gunnin’ For That #1 Spot,” which was directed by the late Adam Yauch of the Beastie Boys and centered around 8 of the nation’s best high school kids participating in the Elite 24 game.
-One of those other 8 players was a clean-shaven-slightly-heavy-looking Kevin Love aka Kevlar aka Bulletproof.
+He was also one of the main subjects on the hoop documentary “Gunnin’ For That #1 Spot,” which was directed by the late Adam Yauch of the Beastie Boys and centered around eight of the nation’s best high school kids participating in the Elite 24 game.
+One of those other eight players was a clean-shaven-slightly-heavy-looking Kevin Love aka Kevlar aka Bulletproof.

-Besides sharing highlights at the Elite 24 game, becoming lottery picks (Beasley #2 & Love #5) in 2008 and later teammates in Minnesota, Love and Beasley’s basketball journeys over the past decade couldn’t be any more different: Love has racked up awards (NBA Most Improved, 3-Point Champ) 3 All-Star appearances, 2 All-NBA 2nd Team honors and a NBA championship; Beasley has had a hard time finding a home in the NBA and picked up his only pro honors (MVP, 2 All-Star games) while playing in China.
-In 2016, Beasley returned to the NBA and signed with the Houston Rockets for $1.4 million – that’s about $18 million less than what the Cavs paid Love last year and $24 million less than what Love will be paid during the 2019/20 season.
+Besides sharing highlights at the Elite 24 game, becoming lottery picks (Beasley #2 & Love #5) in 2008 and later teammates in Minnesota, Love and Beasley’s basketball journeys over the past decade couldn’t be any more different: Love has racked up awards (NBA Most Improved, 3-Point Champ), three All-Star appearances, two All-NBA 2nd Team honors and an NBA championship; Beasley has had a hard time finding a home in the NBA and picked up his only pro honors (MVP, two All-Star games) while playing in China.
+In 2016, Beasley returned to the NBA and signed with the Houston Rockets for $1.4 million — that’s about $18 million less than what the Cavs paid Love last year and $24 million less than what Love will be paid during the 2019/20 season.